 In some cases the mitigation strategies will include new safety requirements (for example new protective functions to be designed in).
 The Project shall identify the safety requirements that realise the selected mitigation strategies, and ensure that where necessary these are incorporated into the overall safety requirements (see Procedure SMP10 – Safety Requirements and Contracts) and Through Life Management Plan where appropriate.
 The Project shall ensure that records are maintained to show traceability between hazards and accidents, and the associated safety requirements.

-If, after a risk has been reduced to a level that is ALARP, it is still unacceptable, the Team Leader shall advise the capability customer and equipment user that the department is taking on board residual risk that is greater than should be tolerated.
+If, after a risk has been reduced to a level that is ALARP, it is still unacceptable, the Project shall formally advise the capability customer and equipment user that the department is taking on board residual risk that is greater than should be tolerated.
 Procedure SMP09 - Risk Acceptance defines the actions necessary for unacceptable risks.

 Risk Reduction will take place whenever Risk and ALARP Evaluation identifies an Accident whose risk is either not broadly acceptable or not tolerable and ALARP.
 Normally this will occur during Assessment, Demonstration or Manufacture, but it will also apply to new hazards identified in-service.

 Risk Reduction activities carried out by contractors will be reviewed by the Project Safety Manager.

 8.4.
 Required Inputs

 This procedure for Risk Reduction requires inputs from:

 - Outputs from Procedure SMP03 – Safety Planning;